iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 <p class="legend">

 Training a 20-neuron network with gradient descent and using the same activation patterns to solve the convex equivalent.
 We plot for each step, the current loss of the non-convex network and the optimal loss of the convex problem.
 At initialization (first point on the graph), the non-convex loss is 1.
 We take the current activation pattern and build a convex problem and solve it, we find an optimal loss of $0.1$.
-In the next step, the non-convex loss decrease and the activation pattern has changed, thus we find a different optimal loss for the convex problem.
+In the next step, the non-convex loss decreases and the activation pattern has changed, thus we find a different optimal loss for the convex problem.
 The initial optimal loss of the convex is quickly beaten by gradient descent (at around step 175), this means that the activation patterns at step 0 were far from optimal.
-The convex loss at the start is quickly beaten by gradient descent, this means our initial choice of activation pattern was bad, and gradient descent continually improves them.We use <em>cvxpy</em> to define the problem and solve it using <em>ECOS</em>.
+The convex loss at the start is quickly beaten by gradient descent, this means our initial choice of activation pattern was bad, and gradient descent continually improves them.
+We use <em>cvxpy</em> to define the problem and solve it using <em>ECOS</em>.
 </p>

 In general, we cannot predict which patterns will be used by the neurons found by GD, or which patterns are the best.
 Thus we cannot hope that the convex problem will give us an insight as it requires us to know the activation patterns. <d-footnote>We can however predict what (some of) the optimal solution will look like a spline interpolation on each training sample<d-cite key="wangConvexGeometryBackpropagation2021"></d-cite>.</d-footnote>